Anatoly Kvashnin: Military career

 On 19 June 1997, Anatoly Kvashnin was appointed to the position of the Chief of the General Staff of Russian Armed Forces.
 On 25 November 1997, he was promoted to the military rank of Army general.
 For leading the Russian operational headquarters directing operations against Chechen fighters during the 1999 Dagestan war, Kvashnin was made a Hero of the Russian Federation.

 As Chief of the Russian General Staff he had some success in reforming the command structure for the strategic deterrent forces, but feuded with Defence Minister Sergei Ivanov and many of his subordinates.
 Kvashnin also proved to be indecisive at times, he split then merged the Volga-Urals Military District, combined the Strategic Rocket Forces with the Russian Space Forces and the Early Warning System, then restored their independence.

 On 10 June 2000, Kvashnin became a member of the Security Council of Russia.

 On 19 July 2004, Anatoly Kvashnin was released from the post of the Chief of the General Staff of Russian Armed Forces.
 On 9 September 2004, Kvashnin was honorably discharged from military service.
 He was listed in the inactive reserve until 2011 when he became a retired army general.

+Civil career

+On 9 September 2004, Kvashnin was appointed to the post of the Presidential Envoy to the Siberian Federal District thus becoming a civilian official.
+On 20 December 2004, Kvashnin was promoted to the civilian service rank of 1st class Active State Councillor of the Russian Federation.

+On 9 September 2010, he was released from the post of the Presidential Envoy to the Siberian Federal District and was honorably discharged from civilian service.
+On 20 September 2010, Kvashnin ceased to be a member of the Security Council of Russia.